codefellows-seattle-javascript-401d15/30-career-development/lab-allie/readme.md

 A binary search tree is considered to be balanced if the height difference between the left and right subtrees, at any depth, differ by no more than one level.
 If this difference is greater than one, the tree is considered to be unbalanced and rotation must be implemented to restore balance.
 Creating a method that will detect imbalance and trigger the appropriate rotation to rebalance the tree is a stretch goal of this assignment.

 Some examples of this project can be displayed by typing `node index.js` in the terminal.
-The file can be edited and this command can be entered in the terminal again to show different outputs from these methods.
+There are many commands that are currently commented out, so the file can be edited and this command can be entered in the terminal again to show different outputs from these methods.

 ##### Dependencies
 This project uses mocha and chai as dependencies for testing purposes.
 The tests can be run in the command line by typing `npm run test`.
-There are currently 32 passing tests with 75 expect statements.
+There are currently 33 passing tests with 77 expect statements.

 ##### Instantiating a new tree